open-goal/open-goal.github.io/documentation/developing/asm_emitter.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Assembly Emitter
+# Assembly emitter

 x86-64 has a lot of instructions.
 They are described in Volume 2 of the 5 Volume "Intel® 64 and IA-32 Architectures Software Developer’s Manual".
 Just this volume alone is over 2000 pages, which would take forever to fully implement.
 As a result, we will use only a subset of these instructions.
 This the rough plan: